Keroro1454/Supply-Drop/README.md

 	- `ERROR: Equipment log read-out scrambled during transmission.
 Please wait for update...`

 ## Changelog:
+- 1.4.5
+	- Fixed issue in the Transcendence fix from 1.4.2 that was causing unending shield gains if you stacked 49+ Salvaged Wires/Unassuming Ties.
+Thanks Omnishade for the report!

 - 1.4.4
 	- Actually fixed Vintage Plague Mask not properly granting heal bonus.
 Thanks SyfleNov for the follow-up!
 	- Fixed Quantum Shield Stabilizer determining if OSP needed to trigger off pre-armor damage calculations.
 Thanks gaforb for the report!